Skip to main content

 EV-320 Environmental Chemistry

-Chemistry of the atmosphere, soil, and natural water systems, air and water pollution, water treatment, hazardous wastes and pollution control.
+Chemistry of the atmosphere, soil, and natural water systems, air and water pollution, water treatment, hazardous wastes, and pollution control.
 Lab techniques including sampling and analysis of environmental media.
-Lecture 3 hours per week and Lab will meet once a week for 3 hours.
+Lecture 3 hours per week and lab once a week for 3 hours.

 4 credits